 \section{Introduction}

 Understanding basic questions of ecology such as how animals use their habitat, their movements and activities are necessary for addressing numerous environmental challenges ranging from invasive species to diseases spread by animals and saving endangered species from extinction.
 Conservation biologists, ecologists as well as natural resource management agencies around the world rely on numerous methods to monitor animals.
-Today, capturing and collaring concerned species with Very High Frequency (VHF) radio tags and the subsequent use of VHF telemetry or radio tracking is the most important and cost effective tool employed to study the movement of a wide range of animal sizes~\cite{wikelski2007going} in their natural environments~\cite{kays2011tracking,thomas2012wildlife}.
+Traditional methods using radio-tagging species of interest~\cite{cochran1963radio,kenward2000manual} as well as more recent vision-based sensors~\cite{selby2011autonomous,olivares2015towards} or infrared (IR) based sensors~\cite{zhou2013thermal,christiansen2014automated,gonzalez2016unmanned,ward2016autonomous} are employed for these tasks.
+IR-based sensors are sensitive to environmental temperature and become less reliable when they are used outdoors, especially during day-times in summer months~\cite{zhou2013thermal}.
+In general, vision-based approaches are less effective when animals are camouflaged and are susceptible to visual occlusions, e.g. by grass, shrubs and even other animals.
+Most significantly, due to the difficulty of automatically recognizing individual animals using vision/IR based approaches, tracking multiple animals with these sensors require dealing with the very challenging problem of data association~\cite{bar1987tracking,stone2013bayesian}.
+Often, conservation biologists need tools to track and monitor a specific set of individual animal species; for example, individuals of a reintroduction species into a natural habitat.
+This becomes difficult to achieve in the presence of occlusions and data associations problems of IR/vision based approaches.
+Thus, capturing and collaring concerned species with Very High Frequency (VHF) radio tags and the subsequent use of VHF telemetry or radio tracking is the most important and cost-effective tool employed to study the movement of a wide range of animal sizes~\cite{wikelski2007going} in their natural environments~\cite{kays2011tracking,thomas2012wildlife,tremblay2017low,webber2017radio}.